 Upon the adoption of the guidance, "Financial Instruments - Credit Losses, Troubled Debt Restructurings and Vintage Disclosure", creditors are required to disclose specific modifications with borrowers that are experiencing financial difficulty.
-The following table shows the amortized cost basis at December 31, 2023 for loan modifications granted to borrowers experiencing financial difficulty, disaggregated by loan type and type of modification granted.
+The following tables show the amortized cost basis at the end of the reporting period for loan modifications granted to borrowers experiencing financial difficulty during 2024 and 2023, disaggregated by loan type and type of modification granted.

-Term Extension
+Term Ex xtension

-(dollars in thousands) Amor tized Cost % of Total Loan Type
+For the Year Ended December 31

-Production and intermediate-term \$ 765 0.28%
+(dollars in thousands) 2024 % of Total Loan Type 2023 % of Total Loan Type

-Agribusiness 4,519 2.24%
+Production and intermediate-term Agribusiness \$ 594 1,709 0.20% 0.80% \$ 765 4,519 0.28% 2.24%

-Total \$ 5,284
+Total \$ 2,303 \$ 5,284